apioo/fusio/README.md

   Fusio generates automatically an OpenAPI specification for the defined routes
 * __SDK generation__
   Fusio can automatically generate a client SDK for your API based on the defined schema
-* __Subscription support__
+* __Webhook support__
-  Fusio contains a event subscription layer which helps to build pub/sub for your API
+  Fusio contains a webhook system which helps to build publish/subscribe for your API
 * __Rate limiting__
   Fusio provides a way to rate limit requests based on the user or app
 * __Authorization__